MP for West Aberdeenshire and Kincardine

 Shadow Secretary of State for Scotland

 Andrew Bowie is a Conservative MP for West Aberdeenshire and Kincardine, first elected in 2017.
-He has held government roles in energy security and international trade, and since November 2024 serves as the Shadow Secretary of State for Scotland, after earlier frontbench duties including Energy Security and Net Zero.
+He has held government roles focused on energy policy and international trade, and since 2024 has taken on opposition roles including Shadow Minister for Energy Security and Net Zero, and later Shadow Secretary of State for Scotland.

 Generated 21 February 2026